 Meghan is a recent graduate of Virginia Tech’s Animal and Poultry Science program, tracking pre-veterinary with a concentration in Equine studies.
 Meghan aspires to be a veterinarian, hoping to practice in both small animal and equine medicine.
 While at VT, she was the president of the Equine Reproduction Club and formerly participated on the Equestrian team.
 Now in a gap year, she has applied to veterinary school and currently lives at home with her Boston Terrier best friend, Champ.
 In her free time, Meghan enjoys crocheting custom dogs and other unique pieces for her small business.

 Keegan graduated from Culpeper County High School with an advanced degree and all honors in 2018.
 She plans on furthering her career by going to vet tech school to work with large animals.
 She previously worked on her aunt and uncles dairy farm in Wisconsin and has a passion to work with cows.
 Keegan is a free spirited person who enjoys traveling, being outdoors and painting.
-She lives in Culpeper with her family and her 2 dogs- Atticus and Rascal.
+She lives in Culpeper with her two rescue cats and two dogs- Atticus and Rascal.

 Formerly a resident of Warrenton, Melissa recently became a resident of Culpeper after living overseas for the past five years.
 Melissa has a love for animals, science, and medicine, and aspires to become a Licensed Veterinary Technician.
 She is currently enrolled in San Juan College’s Veterinary Technology Distance Learning Program.
 Along with world travel, Melissa enjoys spending time outdoors hiking, swimming, scuba diving, and gardening, as well as baking, knitting, and spending time with her husband Rob and their five cats Abu, Bentley, Charlie, Curly and Ozzy.